 Even before birth, your baby’s teeth were starting to develop as tiny buds beneath his gums.
 If you’re wondering when his baby teeth and permanent teeth will make an appearance, the following tooth loss timeline can serve as your guide.
 Keep in mind that these are just rough estimates; a first tooth can show up early or late.
 As long as your pediatric dentist is happy with your child’s development, there’s no need to worry.

-Eruption of Baby Teeth and Teething
+Eruption of Baby Teeth

 At around four months of age, teething begins.
 Swollen, red, and painful gums are common due to teeth cutting through the tissue.
 Teeth often emerge in pairs, and girls may get their teeth before boys.
 The first teeth to erupt are usually the middle bottom teeth.
 Your pediatric dentist can give you advice for soothing painful teething symptoms.
 At about eight months of age, the upper middle teeth erupt.
 The top and bottom teeth adjacent to the middle teeth erupt between the ages of 9 and 16 months.